-- 1. at the time of entry into the U.S. Armed Forces, was a citizen of the United States and a resident of Texas; - 2. has received an honorable discharge from active service, general discharge under honorable conditions or an honorable separation from service; - 3. has served at least 181 days of active military duty, excluding training ("net active service" on DD Form 214); - has exhausted all federal veterans' education benefits, including such benefits as those issued under Title 38, US Code, Chapters 30, 32, and 35 and Title 10, US Code, Chapters 1606 and 1607 (federal Pell and SEOG are now excluded); - 5. has resided in Texas at least 12 months or otherwise been classified as a Texas resident by the institution for the term or semester for which the veteran applies for the Hazlewood Act Exemption; - is not in default on an education loan that was made or guaranteed by the U.S. federal government or by the State of Texas; - has attempted fewer than 150 credit hours of college courses using the Hazlewood Act Exemption, beginning with fall of 1995; and - 8. is enrolled in an eligible program of study.
+1. at the time of entry into the U.S. Armed Forces, was a citizen of the United States and a resident of Texas;

+- 2. has received an honorable discharge from active service, general discharge under honorable conditions or an honorable separation from service; - 3. has served at least 181 days of active military duty, excluding training ("net active service" on DD Form 214); - 4. has resided in Texas at least 12 months or otherwise been classified as a Texas resident by the institution for the term or semester for which the veteran applies for the Hazlewood Act Exemption; - 5. is not in default on an education loan that was made or guaranteed by the U.S. federal government or by the State of Texas; - 6. has attempted fewer than 150 credit hours of college courses using the Hazlewood Act Exemption, beginning with fall of 1995; and - 7. is enrolled in an eligible program of study.